esciencecenter-digital-skills/workshop-metadata/ds-rpackaging/syllabus.md

 - How to turn your script into a package
 - Writing tests
 - Writing documentation and vignettes
-- Sharing your own R package
+- Sharing your R package